aronsky/esphome-components/components/ble_adv_controller/README.md

 If the brightness or color temperature does not work for your Zhi Jia v1 or v2 lamp, please setup the `separate_dim_cct` option to true and try again.

 ### Minimum Brightness
-If the minimum brightness is too bright, and you know that your light can go darker - try changing the minimum brightness via the `min_brightness` configuration option (it takes a percentage).
+If the minimum brightness is too bright, and you know that your light can go darker - try changing the minimum brightness via the `min_brightness` configuration option (it takes a percentage) or directly via the dynamic configuration in HA `Min Brightness`.

 ### Saving state on ESP32 reboot
 Fan and Light entities are inheriting properties from their ESPHome parent [Fan](https://esphome.io/components/fan/index.html) and [Light](https://esphome.io/components/light/index.html), in particular they implement the `restore_mode` which has default value `ALWAYS_OFF`.
 Just adding it to your config with value `RESTORE_DEFAULT_OFF` will have the Fan or Light remember its last state (ON/OFF, but also brightness, color temperature and fan speed).